cicciovo/homebridge-samsung-airconditioner/README.md

 	3.5 In the window where are running the file Server8889.py should be appare the TOKEN, copy and past it in your config.json

+4. Remember to install "Samsung root certificate" in the System, 4.1 if you are on the mac double click on the certain 4.2 in you are in Raspberry to add the root certificate this: sudo mkdir /usr/share/ca-certificates/local sudo cp /usr/lib/node_modules/homebridge-samsung-airconditioner/ac14k_m.pem /usr/share/ca-certificates/local/ sudo update-ca-certificates

-4. Update your configuration file.
+5. Update your configuration file.
 See `config.json`.

-	4.1 Change the ip with the ip of your AC
+	5.1 Change the ip with the ip of your AC

-	4.2 Change the token with the token obtain in step 3
+	5.2 Change the token with the token obtain in step 3

-	4.3 if necessary change the patchCert
+	5.3 if necessary change the patchCert

-	4.4 If ypu obtain an error with this string "Power function failed /bin/sh: jq: not found" install jq with the command brew install jq
+	5.4 If ypu obtain an error with this string "Power function failed /bin/sh: jq: not found" install jq with the command brew install jq

+6. If you obtain an Nan error see if your AC is connected to the wifi.